kmaaallen/simon-game/README.md

 Available at : https://autoprefixer.github.io/

 ### Favicon generator tool
 This online tool was used to generate a favicon for my site.
-The image uploaded was a screen shot of one of the 'M' characters from my website.
-The favicon image can be viewed at:
+The favicon image can be viewed at:  //STILL TO DO
 The online generator tool is available at: https://www.favicongenerator.com/

 ## Testing